-Welcome to my Creedence Clearwater Revival greatest hits page where you'll find 15 top songs you can learn on the acoustic guitar.
-Below you'll find free demos, chord sheets, rhythm tips and some background info to help you play some of these classic from CCR.
+Welcome to my Creedence Clearwater Revival greatest hits page where you'll find many top songs you can learn on the acoustic guitar from both CCR and John Fogerty.
+Below you'll find several demos, chord sheets, rhythm tips and some background info to help you play some of these classic from CCR.

 There are also purchase links to pick up the full instructional tutorials if you need those.

 Jump menu to quickly access the sections.

 Bad Moon Rising was the lead off single from the bands Green River album which was released in the spring of 1969, four months before the album came out.

 The song reached #2 in the US and #1 in the UK.
 The inspiration came to John Fogerty after watching a 1941 film called The Devil And Daniel Webster.

 Before You Accuse Me was covered by CCR but never released as a single.
 It's an old Bo Diddley song from 1957.